 When was the last time you felt stress-free?
-How long has it been since you got through a day without worrying about money, the future, or the emails in your inbox?
-It’s enough to start daydreaming about the day you trade in your office cubicle for something a bit more tropical.
-Is 32 too early to retire?
-I’m asking for a friend.
+How long has it been since you got through a day without worrying about money?

-With most Americans behind on retirement savings, it’s no surprise they feel scared, overwhelmed, and unprepared about their future.
-The following 13 reasons might be why Americans — regardless of their political affiliations — are worried about their future retirement funds.
-Will the government do anything about No. 10?
+With most Americans behind on retirement savings, it’s no surprise they feel scared about their future.
+Let’s take a closer look at why Americans on both sides of the political aisle are worried about their future retirement funds.
+Will the government do anything to fix No. 10?

 13. They believe in a retirement crisis